openshift-cs/rosaworkshop/rosa-workshop/rosa/6-access_cluster.md

     ![login](images/4-login.png)

 1. Enter your GitHub user credentials (or other credentials if not using GitHub)
 1. You should be logged in.
-If you followed these guides in order, you will be a cluster-admin and should see a web console like the following with the "Administrator" panel visible.
+If you've followed this guide in order, you will be a cluster-admin and should see a web console like the following with the "Administrator" panel visible.

     ![loggedin](images/6-logged.png)